-Polar enhancement factor: Mazaud et al. (1994) introduced the concept of estimating the latitudinal Be contributions for the total Be deposition at high latitudes.
+Polar enhancement factor: Mazaud et al. (1994) introduced the concept of estimating the latitudinal 10Be contributions for the total 10Be deposition at high latitudes.
 Such an approach considers the fact that the geomagnetic shielding of cosmic rays is maximal at the equator and absent at the poles.
-By contrast, solar-induced Be production variations are stronger at high latitudes.
-Consequently, incomplete Be mixing in the atmosphere leads to an enhanced solar signal in the Be deposition at high latitudes.
-To account for this fact, Bard et al. (1997)

-introduced a so-called "polar enhancement coefficient" (PEC).
-It is certainly true that Be is not well-mixed in the atmosphere due to the relatively short atmospheric residence time of Be in the atmosphere (particularly the troposphere).
-However, Bard et al. (1997) make the extreme assumption that Be deposition in polar ice reflects only the production of Be at latitudes higher than 60 degrees.
-Based on this assumption they estimate that the amplitudes of solar induced Be production changes in Antarctica have to be multiplied by the factor 0.65 to make the Be signal comparable with the atmospheric C which is globally relatively well mixed.
-In our opinion this factor is wrong for 4 reasons:
+By contrast, solar-induced 10Be production variations are stronger at high latitudes.
+Consequently, incomplete 10Be mixing in the atmosphere leads to an enhanced solar signal in the 10Be deposition at high latitudes.
+To account for this fact, Bard et al. (1997) introduced a so-called "polar enhancement coefficient" (PEC).
+It is certainly true that 10Be is not well mixed in the atmosphere due to the relatively short atmospheric residence time of 10Be in the atmosphere (particularly the troposphere).
+However, Bard et al. (1997) make the extreme assumption that 10Be deposition in polar ice reflects only the production of 10Be at latitudes higher than 60°.
+Based on this assumption they estimate that the amplitudes of solar induced 10Be production changes in Antarctica have to be multiplied by the factor 0.65 to make the 10Be signal comparable with the atmospheric 14C which is globally relatively well mixed.
+In our opinion this factor is wrong for four reasons:

-1. In reality, the separation of Antarctica from the rest of the world is not as rigorous as Bard et al. (1997) assumed.
+(1) In reality, the separation of Antarctica from the rest of the world is not as rigorous as Bard et al. (1997) assumed.
 Long-range transport of dust, volcanic debris and nuclear bomb fallout as well as model calculations (Field et al., 2006) prove that there is a coupling with the rest of the atmosphere and, therefore, the polar enhancement factor must be closer to 1.
 Reconstructions of air mass trajectories (Kahl et al., 1997) and the interpretation of stable isotopes in Greenland (Johnsen et al., 1989) also point to a significant transport from lower latitudes.

-2. Be records from Greenland and from Antarctica show a doubling of the Be flux during periods of very low geomagnetic field intensity (Wagner et al., 2000; Raisbeck et al., 2006).
-This doubling is very close to the global average Be production rate increase.
-According to the assumption by Bard et al. (1997) that polar ice cores reflect only Be produced above 60 degrees the geomagnetic field changes should not be visible at all.

-3. Bard et al. (1997) failed to include the fact that changes in solar activity affect C and Be production rates in a different way.
-Solar-induced C production variations are 20-30% enhanced compared to solar-induced Be production variations (Lal, 1988; Masarik and Beer, 1999).
-It is crucial to include this fact if Be and C records are compared on a quantitative basis.
+- (2) 10Be records from Greenland and from Antarctica show a doubling of the 10Be flux during periods of very low geomagnetic field intensity (Wagner et al., 2000; Raisbeck et al., 2006).
+This doubling is very close to the global average 10Be production rate increase.
+According to the assumption by Bard et al. (1997) that polar ice cores reflect only 10Be produced above 60° the geomagnetic field changes should not be visible at all. - (3) Bard et al. (1997) failed to include the fact that changes in solar activity affect 14C and 10Be production rates in a different way.
+Solar-induced 14C production variations are 20-30% enhanced compared to solar-induced 10Be production variations (Lal, 1988; Masarik and Beer, 1999).
+It is crucial to include this fact if 10Be and 14C records are compared on a quantitative basis. - (4) The correlation analysis of Bard et al. (1997) includes the last 1150 years.
+This means that long-term changes (partly due to the uncorrected geomagnetic field influence on the 10Be data) have a significant influence on the result.
+Concentrating on solar peaks in Fig. 4 in Bard et al. (1997) indicates that the 10Be-based Δ^{14} C underestimates the measured Δ^{14} C changes on shorter time scales.
+This is especially evident for the Wolf and Maunder minima.